xTVaser/Laravel-Website/README.md

 - you can branch off master to do view changes and such, as this is a stable branch, or the branch rob/will create soon.

 # Steps to Setting up Docker
+- sudo dnf install docker
-- chmod +x setup
+- chmod +x setup.sh
-- run setup ./setup (you may need to be added to the docker group)
+- run setup ./setup.sh (you may need to be added to the docker group)
 - composer install
 - composer update
 - php artisan serve  (turns on web server on port 8080)